 Singla \etal~\cite{Singla2017OVD} constructed one of the first databases to study the impact of H.265 compression and spatial resolution on 360{\degree} video quality.
 The database contains six reference videos and $60$ distorted videos at two resolutions and five bitrates.
-Curcio \etal~\cite{Curcio2017OVD} performed a subjective quality experiment of 360{\degree} videos under the tile-based streaming setting~\cite{Mario2017Streaming}.
-The visual stimuli ($24$ distorted videos at four quality levels and two resolutions) were carefully selected to probe whether the background tile should be encoded with higher resolution or higher fidelity given the same bitrate budget.
-Tran \etal~\cite{Tran2017OVD} established a small database containing $60$ mobile distorted videos by five levels of H.264 compression and four resolutions.
-Duan \etal~\cite{IVQAD2017} studied how MPEG-4 compression and spatial resolution affect the perceptual quality of 360{\degree} videos.
+Curcio \etal~\cite{Curcio2017OVD} performed a subjective user study of 360{\degree} videos under the tile-based streaming setting~\cite{Mario2017Streaming}.
+The visual stimuli consist of $24$ distorted videos at four quality levels and two resolutions, carefully selected to probe whether the background tile should be encoded with higher resolution or higher fidelity given the same bitrate budget.
+Tran \etal~\cite{Tran2017OVD} established a small database containing $60$ mobile distorted videos at five levels of H.264 compression and four resolutions.
+Duan \etal~\cite{IVQAD2017} studied the impact of MPEG-4 compression and spatial resolution on the perceptual quality of 360{\degree} videos.
 Zhang \etal~\cite{Zhang2018_subjective} proposed a large omnidirectional video dataset, including $16$ reference and $384$ distorted videos, covering H.264, H.265, VP9 compression, and simulated packet loss.
-Along with the dataset, they proposed a standardized subjective procedure with improved efficiency.
-Zhang \etal~\cite{ZhangY2018OVD} gave a comprehensive treatment of the interaction between subsampling and H.264 compression to panoramic video quality.
+They also proposed a standardized subjective procedure with improved efficiency.
+Zhang \etal~\cite{ZhangY2018OVD} conducted a comprehensive study on the interaction between subsampling and H.264 compression to panoramic video quality.
 They computed an optimal resolution, $3,600\times1,800$, for the HTC VIVE display.
 Lopes \etal~\cite{Lopes2018subjective} studied the individual and combined effects of spatial resolution, frame rate, and H.265 compression to 360{\degree} videos.
-Li \etal~\cite{li2018_subjective} introduced the VQA-ODV dataset, consisting of $540$ impaired 360{\degree} videos from $60$ references by different levels of H.265 compression and map projections.
-VQA-ODV also includes head movement (HM) and eye movement (EM) data supplied with an analysis of human behavior consistency.
-VOD-VQA~\cite{Meng2021OVD} is currently the largest panoramic video database, in which $18$ reference videos are divided into two groups to generate a total of $774$ distorted videos with different compression levels, spatial resolutions, and frame rates.
+Li \etal~\cite{li2018_subjective} introduced the VQA-ODV dataset, consisting of $540$ impaired 360{\degree} videos from $60$ references using different levels of H.265 compression and map projections.
+VQA-ODV also includes head movement (HM) and eye movement (EM) data, along with an analysis of human behavior consistency.
+VOD-VQA~\cite{Meng2021OVD} is currently the largest panoramic video database, which includes $18$ reference and $774$ distorted videos with different compression levels, spatial resolutions, and frame rates.